Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/cat-dental-care-brushing-teeth-without-the-fight.md

 **Position your cat** comfortably on your lap, a stable surface, or wrapped in a towel if squirmy.
 Some cats tolerate brushing best when drowsy after meals or during relaxed evening time.

 **Hold the brush** at a 45-degree angle toward the gum line, similar to how you brush your own teeth.
-Apply gentle pressureâyou're cleaning, not scrubbing grout. **Small circular motions** work better than back-and-forth sawing that can irritate gums.
+Apply gentle pressure—you're cleaning, not scrubbing grout. **Small circular motions** work better than back-and-forth sawing that can irritate gums.

 **Focus on problem areas**: The upper back teeth accumulate the most tartar and deserve extra attention.
 Canines and incisors at the front matter too, but prioritize where plaque builds fastest.